In a previous post, we explain what plugins are and how you can use these to easily enhance your blog’s capabilities.

 Click Apply …

-A list of all selected plugins will display in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to proceed to the next step and remove all of the selected plugins …
+A list of all selected plugins will be displayed in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to proceed to the next step and delete all of the plugins listed …

-In addition to the methods shown above, you can use a number of 3rd-party tools to manage your plugins.
+In addition to the methods shown above, you can use WordPress plugins that help you manage your WordPress plugins.

 Health Check & troubleshooting